plusserver/fortigate-lb-ctlr/README.md

 When deploying one of those, one of the required configuration parameters is the network you are going to use for your virtual services.

-(Or, just deploy the custom resource from https://github.com/Nexinto/k8s-ipam/deploy/crd.yaml and manually provide IP addresses by editing the request objects, but that's not recommended.)
+(Or, just deploy the custom resource from https://github.com/Nexinto/k8s-ipam/blob/master/deploy/crd.yaml and manually provide
+IP addresses by using kubeipam, see https://github.com/Nexinto/k8s-ipam.)

 To run fortigate-lb-ctlr in your cluster: